 How to Shape Your Atlas

-Once you understand moving the Elder, you’re ready to get your maps shaped.
+Once you understand moving the Elder, you are ready to get your maps shaped.
 What you do is move the Elder onto a map of the tier that you want to raise a map to.
-For example, if you want to shape a map from tier 2 to tier 7, you’ll want to move the Elder onto a tier 7 map.
-Once he’s influencing that map, all you have to do is run the map and make sure you complete the “bonus objective” listed on the map.
+For example, if you want to shape a map from tier 2 to tier 7, you will want to move the Elder onto a tier 7 map.
+Once they are influencing that map, all you have to do is run the map and make sure you complete the bonus objective listed on the map.
 This sounds easy, and really, it is.

 There is one major drawback to shaping maps, especially early on in a league.
 If you read through our previous guide on the Atlas, it explains how maps are connected to each other.
 You can only get a higher tier map by running a connected map that is a lower tier.
 This is how you progress through your Atlas to higher tier maps.

 Shaped maps are not connected to any other map.
-Despite their visible connections on the Atlas, once you’ve shaped them, they are essentially in no man’s land.
+Despite their visible connections on the Atlas, once you have shaped them, they are essentially in no man’s land.
 No matter how many times you run a shaped map, it will not give a higher tier map unless you have already unlocked it.
-For example, if you’re running a Shaped Beach (tier 6) and you have no tier 7 maps on your Atlas, the Shaped Beach will never ever give a tier 7 map.
-This means that if you’re still trying to progress your Atlas, shaping maps that are the highest tier you have currently unlocked is unwise.
+For example, if you are running a Shaped Beach (tier 6) and you have no tier 7 maps on your Atlas, the Shaped Beach will never ever give a tier 7 map.
+This means that if you are still trying to progress your Atlas, shaping maps that are the highest tier you have currently unlocked is unwise.
 At best, they will give back a map of equal tier, but you won’t get any closer to completing your Atlas.

 Let me explain.
 Take, for example, my Atlas this league.
 I want to run Vaults.
 I want to run only Vaults, forever.
 Vault is a tier 9 map, so when it is shaped it becomes tier 14.
-So what I did was complete every single map up to and including tier 13.
-Then I ran a single tier 14 map in order to get the Memory Fragment and the Shaper’s Orb.
+So, what I did was complete every single map up to and including tier 13.
+Then, I ran a single tier 14 map in order to get the Memory Fragment and the Shaper’s Orb.
 Afterwards, I unshaped that map immediately.
 This left my Atlas with full completion of every single map tier 1-13.
-If you do this, it will give you around 150 map bonus, depending on the number of unique maps you’ve run.
+If you do this, it will give you around 150 map bonus, depending on the number of unique maps you have run.

 Once my Atlas was in this state, all I did was shape Vault.
-Now it’s the only tier 14 on my Atlas.
+Now, it is the only tier 14 on my Atlas.
 Why is this amazing?
-When I run Vault, every single time a tier 14 map would drop, it’s a Vault map.
-Every time a tier 15 map would have dropped, it’s downgraded and becomes a Vault map.
+When I run Vault, every single time a tier 14 map would drop, it is a Vault map.
+Every time a tier 15 map would have dropped, it is downgraded and becomes a Vault map.
 Because Shaped maps aren’t connected anywhere, they don’t give anything that isn’t already completed on your Atlas.
-In this case, this means I get a whole lot of Vault maps back — remember, maps are a consumable, and once you run them, you’ll need another.
+In this case, this means I get a whole lot of Vault maps back — remember, maps are a consumable, and once you run them you will need another.
 If you don’t want to do too much trading while farming and you have a Shaped map you like, this is the optimal strategy.
 I don’t have to deal with other players to get more maps, since I always have enough, and that lets me farm a little bit more.